MentalMasochist/infoviz_project/README.md

 	- [not necc] normalization
 	- [ ] word cloud

-- [ ] add thresholds to query
-- [ ] check what search can be done with subject
-- [ ] need to handle edge cases
-	- [ ] when there are no results found
-	- [ ] starting search
 - [ ] sometimes the word "and" is in the author page -- need to remove this
 - [ ] apply a power function to collaboration graph such that the increase edge weight is magnified
 - [ ] put limits on search based on either a top X or by paper count (i.e.\ importance)